 Single-page app (SPA) rendering

-If your project doesn't include a top-level
+If your project does not include a top-level

 /), allowing you to capture URLs like